sbv29/bladeplex/README.md

 BladePlex follows Seerr's core deployment and configuration model.
 The upstream [Seerr documentation](https://docs.seerr.dev/getting-started/) is a useful reference for prerequisites, media-server setup, Sonarr/Radarr integration, permissions, and notifications.

 Create a folder containing this `compose.yaml`:
+Update the first port listed as needed (leave the trailing :5055)

 ```yaml
 services: